PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Fibonacci Series.md

   [ The problems that appear multiple times are called overlapping subproblems.]

+  (N.T: Recursion is the process in which a function calls itself until the base cases are reached. )

   In DP we save the solutions of overlapping subproblems.
 This is called as “Memoization”.
 ```
 ### Method 1 (Use recursion)